Connect to an External Keycloak Instance

 # Purpose

-This tutorial enables the Entando administrator to leverage an existing Keycloak instance.
+This tutorial details how Entando can be connected to an existing Keycloak instance.

 # Steps

-Retrieve the relevant information from the Keycloak instance you want to use.
+Retrieve the following information from the existing Keycloak instance:

-The username of the Keycloak admin that has admin rights to the "entando" realm, e.g entando-keycloak-admin
+• The username of the admin user with rights to the "entando" realm, e.g entando-keycloak-admin

 ---